The topic covered in The right world: a crime story in a matriarchal society

 Nowhere in the world

-The novel deliberately has no geographical or nationality references: the names belong to different cultures, the surnames have been avoided in order not to circumscribe a place of origin.
-Even the most advanced countries in terms of gender equality have, in fact, a potential interest in the ‘right world’.
+The novel deliberately has no geographical or nationality references: the names belong to different cultures, the surnames have been avoided not to circumscribe a place of origin.
+Indeed, in terms of gender equality, even the most advanced countries have potential interest in The right world.

-For the female gender, there’s a profound difference between having conquered a role in the current patriarchal society (adapting to male models or bringing, at best, an added value) and living instead in a world where women boast a full, socially and religiously, identity, with the honor and the burden of safeguarding the species, carrying on the family, preventing wars, guiding scientific, cultural and economic developments.
+For the female, there’s a profound difference between having conquered a role in the current patriarchal society – by adapting to male models or bringing, at best, an added value – and living instead in a world where women boast a full social and religious identity, with the honor and the burden of safeguarding the species, carrying on the family, preventing wars, guiding scientific, cultural and economic developments.
 A way of living that doesn’t exist in the world.

 Women with daughters make a career

 The right world deals with many widely debated topics: women’s work, equal pay, equal opportunity claims, nursery schools, male violence, rape, pedophilia, prostitution, chemical castration, living conditions in underdeveloped societies, international controversies, peace.

 And finally, it proposes a society more oriented towards mutual aid and the community form of offspring growth.

 Laura De Benedetti in The right world writes with a feminine language, not only in indicating professions but also experimentally using the ‘inclusive feminine’.
 She demonstrates how this grammatical rule, usually practiced with the male, effectively cancels the non-inclusive gender when you generally speak about men or women, sons or daughters, groups of people.
 In this way, using feminine language, she proves that men disappear from the background.

 This feature becomes particularly relevant in some languages, including Italian, French, German, Spanish, which have the female and the male gender, and the male gender is used as an ‘inclusive neutral’ to indicate groups of people.